gmejiamtz/sorting_accelerator_presentation/slides.md

 ### Why SDRAM Failed

 - Specifications for SDRAM configurations were vague and inconsistent
-- Would require a CDC FIFO for safe data transfer
+- Would require a CDC FIFO for safe data transfer to and from PicoRV32
+- Would have to add on AXI Lite to interface with most components of the system
 - Verification is a pain
   - Verilog models are available for the specific memory but require industry tools to run as these are protected Verilog files (.vp)